ayanalamMOON/TheTechNous-Backend/Backend/documentation/celery_setup.md

 celery_app = make_celery(app)
 ```

+## Example Names

+To make the examples more interesting, we have used random anime girl names in the examples.

 By following these steps, you have successfully set up Celery for asynchronous tasks and scheduled tasks in your Django project.